opendp/opendp/docs/source/api/user-guide/programming-framework/index.rst

 .. note::

     In this section, we've used lower case when writing the names of OpenDP concepts.
-    Later, when we talk about :doc:`programming elements <core-structures>`, we'll use the capitalized form to refer to the concrete data types that implement these concepts.
+    Later, when we talk about :ref:`programming elements <core-user-guide>`, we'll use the capitalized form to refer to the concrete data types that implement these concepts.
     (The concept names link to their corresponding type descriptions.)

 * :ref:`measurements <measurements-user-guide>` are randomized mappings from a private,